phaserjs/phaser/README.md

 * Complete overhaul of Physics.Arcade.Body - now significantly more stable and faster too.
 * Updated ArcadePhysics.separateX/Y to use new body system - much better results now.
 * QuadTree bug found in 1.0.5 now fixed.
 The QuadTree is updated properly now using worldTransform values.
+* Fixed the Bounce.In and Bounce.InOut tweens (thanks XekeDeath)

 * TODO: addMarker hh:mm:ss:ms
 * TODO: Direction constants